mixxxdj/manual/source/hardware/controllers/pioneer_ddj_400.rst

 ========  ==================================================  ==========================================
 No.       Control                                             Function
 ========  ==================================================  ==========================================
-1         :hwlabel:`LOAD` buttons                             Load song into deck.
+1         :hwlabel:`LOAD` buttons                             Load track selected in library into deck.
 2         Rotary Selector                                     Press to toggle focus between the library sidebar and associated panels.
 Turn to move focus up or down.
 ========  ==================================================  ==========================================